ethereum/consensus-specs/specs/core/0_beacon-chain.md

 ## Per-slot processing

 Below are the processing steps that happen at every slot.
+If there are skipped slots between a block and its parent block, run the steps in this section once for each skipped slot and then once for the slot containing the new block.

 ### Slot